serimmmmm/openmusichistory/sanz_canarios.md

 <img src="./gaspar_sanz_score.png" alt="score" width="50%" height="50%"/>

 ## Why Gaspar Sanz?

-Since I had played the classical guitar a lot, I still have interested in classical guitarists' works.
-However while studying musicology and history of western music, there are only few works including classical guitar.
-But classical guitar works have been developed anyway, and Gaspar Sanz is the most important guitartist who has contributed to development of classical guitar and Spanish classical music.
+Since I have played classical guitar extensively, I still have a strong interest in the works of classical guitarists.
+However, while studying musicology and the history of Western music, I’ve noticed that classical guitar is rarely included in the main academic discourse.
+Despite this, classical guitar music has developed continuously, and Gaspar Sanz stands out as one of the most important figures who contributed to the evolution of the classical guitar and Spanish classical music.

-Gaspar Sanz is famous for his three pedagogical works.
-There are the original forms of modern guitar playing styles and scores, such as Raequeado, Punteado, Tablature and Nashvile chords.
-And still his works are still repeatedly-played repatoir for present classical guitar works.
+Sanz is best known for his three pedagogical works, which laid the foundation for many aspects of modern guitar technique and notation.
+These works introduced key playing styles such as rasgueado and punteado, as well as the use of tablature and an alphabet-based chord system similar to the modern Nashville Number System.
+Remarkably, his compositions remain a frequently performed part of the classical guitar repertoire even today.